A voice for

 Bilva is regarded as a tonic for a weak digestive system, particularly where there has been damage to the digestive tract.
 The essential oils found in the plant have demonstrated strong anti-microbial activity, with an affinity for bacterial and yeast based infections.
 Extracts of bilva derived from the plant’s root also encourage a healthy inflammation response in both acute and chronic inflammatory conditions, particularly within the digestive tract.

-• Into the heart of Bilva
+• Into the heart of bilva

 Bilva is a key digestive herb with astringent, carminative and rejuvenating actions on the digestive tract.
 Its natural astringency has made bilva a popular choice in treating diarrhoea and digestive conditions characterised by excess moisture and water.
 As bilva demonstrates anti-bacterial actions, it is excellent for bacillary dysentery or acute infection of the digestive tract that has resulted in a watery diarrhoea.
 The rejuvenative action of bilva on the digestive mucosa encourages cellular healing and regeneration of damaged cells where there has been ulceration or damage from chronic illness.